 The poor grading system used in college made me hate college passionately.

-This is the most subtle way in which college ruins lives.
+This is a subtle way through which college ruins lives.
 Majority of the students who attend college never notice how they are slowly baptized into being employees.

 While being an employee is not anything to frown at, it is a problem for those who are not meant to be employees.